magmide/magmide/README.md

 ## Do you think this language will make all software perfectly secure?

 No!
 Although it's certainly [very exciting to see how truly secure verified software can be](https://www.quantamagazine.org/formal-verification-creates-hacker-proof-code-20160920/), there will always be a long tail of hacking risk.
-Not all code will be written in securable languages, not all engineers will have the diligence or the oversight to write secure code, people can make bad assumptions, and brilliant hackers might invent entirely new *types* of attack vectors that aren't considered by our safety specifications.
+Not all code will be written in securable languages, not all engineers will have the diligence or the oversight to write secure code, people can make bad assumptions, and brilliant hackers might invent entirely new *types* of attack vectors that aren't considered by our safety specifications (although inventing new attack vectors is obviously way more difficult than just doing some web searches and running scripts, which is all a hacker has to do today).

 However *any* verified software is better than *none*, and right now it's basically impossible for a security-conscious team to even attempt to prove their code secure.
 Hopefully the "verification pyramid" referred to earlier will enable almost all software to quickly reuse secure foundations provided by someone else.

 And of course, social engineering and hardware tampering are never going away, no matter how perfect our software is.